mikependon/RepoDB/Docs/pages/connection.rst

 	// The first type is the entity type, the second type is the result type var id = connection.Insert<Order, long>(order);

-**Note**: The first generic type is the type of data entity object, the second generic type is the type of the result.
+**Note**: The first generic type is the type of `data entity` object, the second generic type is the type of the `result`.
+The `identity` column will automatically be filled with newly generated `identity` value right after the insert.

 Certain columns can also be inserted via table name calls.